 What is plagiarism?

-In academic writing, plagiarism is the inclusion of any idea or any language from someone else without giving due credit by citing and referencing that source in your work.
-This applies if the source is print or electronic, published or unpublished, another student’s work, or any other person.
+In academic writing, plagiarism is the act of reproducing any idea or content from someone else's work without giving that person due credit by citing and referencing them.

-- Pressure from deadlines and/or poor time-management leading to a ‘cut and paste’ approach to research.
+- pressure from deadlines leading to a ‘cut and paste’ approach to writing

-- Disorganised research and note-taking leading to confusion between your own thoughts and ideas taken from other sources.
+- disorganised research and note-taking, leading to confusion between your own thoughts and other people's.

 Why does it matter?

 There are many reasons why plagiarism is seen as a form of academic misconduct.